I Need to Start a Garden

 I Need to Start a Garden is the debut studio album by American musician Haley Heynderickx.
 It was released in March 2018 under Mama Bird Recording Company.

 Production

 In an interview, Haley Heynderickx explained it took three attempts to record the album.
-Her first attempt was at Pendarvis Farm in Happy Valley, Oregon, with musician Colyn Cameron, however a horse had passed away during one of her songs.
-She explained "I lost faith in the songs and myself.
+Her first attempt was at Pendarvis Farm in Happy Valley, Oregon, with musician Colyn Cameron.
+However, a horse had died during one of her songs.
+She explained, "I lost faith in the songs and myself.
 The horse died".
 The second was at a conventional studio, but Heynderickx felt inhibited by insecurity and worries about money from the cost of the studio: "It doesn't feel like a labour of love when every moment you're in a studio it feels like you're losing money.
 The last thing I want to think about when capturing songs that were made from a place of love, is money."
 Her third attempt was made at Nomah Studios – an in-house licensing studio set up by Heynderickx's friends.